Screening models and neutrino oscillations: Screening mechanism

 where $C_1$ and $C_2$ are both constants of integration obtained from continuity conditions of the scalar field and its first derivative at the boundary $R=1$.
 By assuming $m_{\text{in}} R_{\odot} \gg 1$ and $m_{\text{out}} R_{\odot} \ll 1$, which result in the screening inside the object and a long-range force outside it, we fix these two constants as follows:

 and

-Adding these solutions by the background value $\phi_0$, we obtain the scalar field for inside and outside the Sun.
-As can be seen from these relations, the scalar field induced by a celestial object, e.g., the Sun, is too tiny in large distances such that we can ignore its effects on another object in the solar system scale.
-With the density function sketched in Fig.\ref{fig5} and by using numerical values, we plot Fig.\ref{fig6} for the chameleon scalar field.
+Adding these solutions by the background value $\phi_0$, we obtain the whole profile of the scalar field.
+As can be seen from these relations, the scalar field induced by the Sun is too tiny in large distances such that we can ignore its effects on another object in the solar system scale.
 As a special case, by setting $\lambda \rightarrow 0$, all above relations can be re-written for constant or slowly varying matter density $\rho_c$.

-Figure \ref{fig7} shows how the chameleon scalar field is affected by three different coupling parameters $\beta \in \{5,7.5,10\}$, implying that the chameleon tends to smaller asymptotic values when $\beta$ increases.
+Figure \ref{fig6} shows how the Chameleon scalar field is affected by three different coupling parameters $\beta \in \{10,15,20\}$, implying that the Chameleon tends to smaller asymptotic values when $\beta$ increases.
 We note that the field's allowed range becomes smaller when $\beta$ declines.